-Position Description Skills Required Training Required Deployment assist the JIC on Town Hall Meetings trainings.
-2) IS100, 200, 700 3)) Working knowledge of LA/LB Area EVC operations, LA/LB Area Op Area NGO/EVC/EOC Beach Cleanup Cleanup of tar balls or other weathered oil that may appear on shorelines.
+Position Description Skills Required Training Required Deployment Non-Government Organization (NGO) Coordinator Reports to VUL, coordinates outreach and NGO operations with local government, ensures and facilitates requisite training is provided based on volunteer assignments approved by UC and the Safety Officer, may assist the JIC on Town Hall Meetings communication skills are required, as is ability to follow directions and adhere to providing only the required the position should possess the following: 2) IS100, 200, 700 3) Working EVC and/or other off-site training center Beach Cleanup Cleanup of tar balls or other weathered oil that may appear on shorelines.
 Depending on the hazards associated with a spill or tar ball event, volunteers might not be authorized to do tar ball removal, in which case this volunteer position will not be filled.
 Ability to work ONLY under the direction and discretion of the Unified Command.
 This position will be managed by agency representatives or their designees.
 Ability to lift 25-35 pounds unassisted, work in slippery or sandy conditions, and in a variety of weather conditions.
-1) Site Safety Best qualified for the position should possess the following: 2) 4-hour Hazwoper (minimum) 3) IS100, 200, 700 Field General Volunteer Positions Procurement Support Time Unit EVC Volunteer Time Support EVC Equipment Support Transportation Carpools Scheduling Communications PPE Distribution Support EVC/EOC Volunteer Training Coordinator Staging Area Support Ability to work ONLY under the direction and discretion of the Unified Command.
+Best qualified for the position should possess the following: 2) 4-hour Hazwoper (minimum) 3) IS100, 200, Field

+Position Description Skills Required Training Required Deployment General Volunteer Positions •Procurement Support •Time Unit •EVC Volunteer Time Support •EVC Equipment Support •Transportation •Carpools •Scheduling •Communications •PPE Distribution Support •EVC/EOC Volunteer Training Coordinator •Staging Area Support the direction and discretion of the Unified Command.
 This position will be managed by agency representatives or their designees.
-Ability to lift 25-35 pounds unassisted, work in slippery or sandy conditions, and in a variety of weather conditions Site Safety Various locations
+Ability to lift 25-35 pounds unassisted, work in slippery or sandy conditions, and in a Site Safety Various Locations public information materials (such as brochures) to Command.
+This position maybe staffed either by agency representatives or their designees or by pre- trained volunteers from NGOs if personal security and safety issues are not a concern.
+Ability to effectively problem- solve in field situations, and to relay concerns/questions back to STLCR.
+Knowledge of local area (access, 1) Site Safety Best qualified for the position should possess the following: 2) Public relation 3) Familiarity with oil spill response and NWVP Field